jupyter/governance/executive_council.md

 A person may not serve simultaneously on the EC and SSC.

 The EC may vote to remove an EC member.
 A removal motion passes if two-thirds of the entire EC votes in favor of removal.
 All EC members are expected to vote without recusal, including the member in question.

+## Bootstrapping the Executive Council

+The process to create the initial Executive Council is [described in this document](bootstrapping_executive_council.md).